Smart Sensors Save Project QC/QA Costs

-Concrete is the most widely used construction material in the world as its ingredients, e.g. aggregate, water and cement, are readily available everywhere.
+Concrete is the most widely used construction material in the world as its ingredients (aggregate, water, and cement) are readily available everywhere.
 The properties of hardened concrete are governed by various factors such as the mixture design and curing conditions.
-Concrete is often ordered for a project based on the required strength.
-This is a critical parameter as various operations such as formwork removal and application of load depend on when the concrete reaches a specific strength.

-The most commonly used method to monitor the strength of concrete is through breaking specimens that are poured and cured in the field subjected to the same curing conditions as for the concrete structure.
+The most commonly used method to monitor the strength of concrete is break testing (breaking specimens that are poured and cured in the field subjected to the same curing conditions as for the concrete structure).
 Sometimes, cast-in-place concrete specimens are prepared by embedding plastic molds in the slab to achieve a better representation of real concrete strength.

-The in situ temperature monitoring which is the key part of maturity method, is often performed using wired loggers or thermocouples connected to a data logger.
+In-situ temperature monitoring, which is the key part of maturity method, is often performed using wired loggers or thermocouples connected to a data logger.
 These wired systems are installed prior to pouring concrete.
-After hardening, the temperature data is collected either using a hand-held data logger or connecting the logger-box to computer.
-This data is then analyzed based on the concrete maturity concept to calculate the concrete strength.
-One of the challenges of using these systems is to take care of the wires as they often get cut in the construction job site.
-Moreover, the data collection and analysis is time-consuming.
+After the concrete hardens, the temperature data is collected either using a handheld data logger or connecting the logger-box to computer.
+This data is then analyzed based on the concrete maturity concept to calculate concrete strength.

 Recently, wireless mobile-based sensors (such as Giatec SmartRock) have been developed for more efficient approach to concrete temperature/maturity monitoring.
-Utilizing these wireless mobile-based smart sensors can significantly reduce the time and accordingly the cost of concrete quality control.
-Here is an example calculation of the cost saving based on a real project experience.
+Using these wireless mobile-based smart sensors can significantly reduce the time and thus the cost of concrete quality control.
+Here is how we calculated cost savings at an actual jobsite.

-In addition, there is a significant cost saving as a result of using maturity method by eliminating the need to break samples (about $30K to $50K in the above example project) and more importantly by optimizing the construction schedule as the real-time strength monitoring enables project managers to save up to a day on early formwork stripping for each floor.
-Even in projects where the break test is mandatory, the maturity concept can be used to determine the optimum time at which the field specimens should be sent to lab for the break test.
-Considering these advantages, it is no surprise that more and more contractors are implementing maturity method in their engineering practice.
-See some of the examples here where SmartRock sensor has helped improving the project flow of various companies worldwide.
+More importantly, by optimizing the construction schedule as the real-time strength monitoring enables project managers to save up to a day on early formwork stripping for each floor.
+Even in projects where the break test is mandatory, the maturity concept can be used to determine the optimum time at which the field specimens should be sent to a lab for the break test.